-Finally, the human body is unlike most other phenomena in the scene.
+The human body is unlike most other phenomena in the scene.
 Within interaction the body is a dynamic, temporally unfolding field that displays a reflexive stance toward other coparticipants, the current talk, and the actions in progress.
-Moreover, the actions made visible by the body are quite diverse.
-Some, such as a display of orientation toward another participant or a relevant feature of the surround, have a temporal organization that extends over multiple actions occurring within an extended strip of interaction.
+Moreover the actions made visible by the body are quite diverse.
+Some, such as a display of orientation toward another participant or a relevant feature of the surround have a temporal organization that extends over multiple actions occurring within an extended strip of interaction.
 Gestures, including both iconic representations such as the numeric handshapes and the deictic points found here, can have a far shorter temporal duration.
-Moreover, these two kinds of action function at different levels of organization.
-Gestures can carry propositional information and function as individual actions, or as components of multimodal actions.
-By way of contrast, the displays of postural orientation used to build participation frameworks help establish the interactive ground that frames and makes possible the production, reception, and joint constitution of a variety of different kinds of action built through gesture and talk.
-The body functions in yet another way when prosody and intonation are used to display alignment and stance (Couper-Kuhlen and Selting, 1996; M.H.
-Goodwin, 1998).
+Moreover these two kinds of action function at different levels of organization.
+Gestures can carry propositional information and function as individual actions, or components of multimodal actions.
+By way of contrast the displays of postural orientation used to build participation frameworks help establish the interactive ground that frames and makes possible the production, reception and joint constitution of a variety of different kinds of action built through gesture and talk.
+The body functions in yet another way when prosody and intonation are used to display alignment and stance (Couper-Kuhlen/Selting 1996; Goodwin 1998).
 Rather than locating a homogeneous field for analysis, the notion of embodiment encompasses many different kinds of phenomena.

-The same is true for context.
-The constitution of relevant context (Goodwin and Duranti, 1992) is in the first instance an issue for the participants, and not primarily for the analyst (a point long emphasized by conversational analysts, e.g. Sacks, 1995 [1992]; Schegloff, 1987).
-As the rearrangement of contextual configurations in both the hopscotch and the Munsell data demonstrated, context is not simply a set of features presupposed or invoked by a strip of talk, but is itself a dynamic, temporally unfolding process accomplished through the ongoing rearrangement of structures in the talk, participants' bodies, relevant artifacts, spaces, and features of the material surround that are the focus of the participants' scrutiny.
+As the rearrangement of contextual configurations in the hopscotch data demonstrated, context is not simply a set of features presupposed or invoked by a strip of talk, but is itself a dynamic, temporally unfolding process accomplished through the ongoing rearrangement of structures in the talk, participants' bodies, relevant artifacts, spaces and features of the material surround that are the focus of the participants' scrutiny.
 Crucial to this process is the way in which the detailed structure of talk, as articulated through sequential organization, provides for the continuous updating and rearrangement of contexts for the production and interpretation of action.
-Within the rich matrix of diverse semiotic resources that create relevant contextual configurations, action, setting, and the meaningful body reflexively constitute each other through temporally unfolding processes of situated human interaction.
+Within the rich matrix of diverse semiotic resources that create relevant contextual configurations, action, setting and the meaningful body reflexively constitute each other through temporally unfolding processes of situated human interaction.